rafifernandaa/statscout/README.md

 > *Turning Uncertainty Into Insight — one dataset at a time.*

-StatScout is an AI-powered dataset intelligence agent built for the **Gen AI Academy APAC** competition (Track 2).
+StatScout is an AI-powered dataset intelligence agent.
 It lets researchers query and explore public BigQuery datasets using natural language, powered by Google ADK and Gemini.

 ---